 Serena is a neurologist by training.
 She grew up in the San Francisco Bay Area and has since trained and worked on both US coasts.
 She graduated from medical school at the University of California, San Francisco, and then pursued residency training at the University of Washington in Internal Medicine and at Massachusetts General Hospital/Brigham and Women's Hospital in Neurology.
 After completing her fellowship at UCSF she remained on the faculty and was fortunate to work with her mentor Dr. Richard Price, as well as many generous research participants, to start studies on the early effects of HIV in the central nervous system.
 In 2010 she moved to Yale, where she developed new studies focusing on persistent effects of HIV in the nervous systems of individuals on antiretroviral treatment, and joined the SEARCH research program based in Bangkok, Thailand, to lead studies of the nervous system in acute HIV infection and HIV remission/cure studies.
 She greatly enjoys collaborating with numerous investigators around the world and mentoring fellows and students at Yale.
 When not working, Serena has fun with her husband and three kids, walking, traveling, and playing card games at restaurants.
 Her full Yale profile can be viewed here.

 Current Lab Members

 Jennifer Chiarella, BS

 Jen is from the Connecticut River Valley and has specialized in HIV and HCV translational research for the past 24 years.
 She studied Medical Technology, Molecular Virology and Microbiology at Quinnipiac University before moving to Yale.
 Prior to joining the Spudich Lab in 2015, she worked for 17 years with Dr. Michael Kozal of the Infectious Diseases Department, studying HIV drug resistance and investigating the use of various methodologies, including ultra-deep sequencing, in detecting low-abundance resistant viral variants.
 A full list of her publications can be found here.
-Jen currently coordinates the HAND Longitudinal Study in addition to managing databases for the SEARCH studies in Thailand.
+Jen is the Program Manager for Dr. Spudich's studies at Yale and Data Manager for SEARCH 10.
 She enjoys cooking, exercising, music festivals, and spending time with family and friends.